 Imagine Your Amazing Life

 The Marymount California University Business degree will provide you with a solid foundation of knowledge and experience.
 Your classes will be small in size, which will allow you to fully engage in learning––including case study presentations, discussion and reflection on what you’ve learned.
 You will receive individual faculty mentoring and targeted advising from your professors.
-The University's Oceanview and Waterfront campuses, with close proximity to Los Angeles and its WorldPort, afford Business student many unique opportunities, including practical internships, where you can apply what you've learned in the classroom and make valuable connections with business professionals.
+The University’s Oceanview Campus, with close proximity to Los Angeles and its WorldPort, affords Business student many unique opportunities, including practical internships, where you can apply what you’ve learned in the classroom and make valuable connections with business professionals.
 Our goal is to graduate students who are prepared for the working world or graduate school––with an impressive resume and unique accomplishments.

 Build a Solid Foundation

 During the freshman and sophomore years, students build an educational foundation that prepares them for their upper division studies.
 Within the Business program, this includes completing requirements in Accounting, Economics and Statistics.

 During the junior year, students complete most of their core business courses and begin an in-depth study within one area of concentration:

 The Accounting and Finance concentration is a cross-functional area of focus designed to develop concrete, highly-demanded skills for work in the rapidly evolving world of corporate finance and accounting.
 Students will deepen their knowledge of accounting principles and have the opportunity to strengthen their understanding of finance and investments.
 In addition to the traditional applications for accounting and finance in the private sector, this concentration is also beneficial to students interested in pursuing careers in law and government.

 The Entrepreneurship concentration allows students to learn through a case-study approach in a seminar setting.
 With guest speakers from both successful and struggling organizations, students have the opportunity to critique business plans, laying the foundation for the development of their own capstone project.